Regain Your Nutritional Balance

 Multivitamins are often a flawed way to address nutrient deficiencies in foods due to inferior, imbalanced, and limited ingredients.
 That magnesium deficiency that’s rocking the 1st world?
 Most multi-vitamins contain virtually no magnesium to speak of.

 Imbalance Is Disease

 The energy of the system is reduced, which impairs energy metabolism, immunity, and more.

-The thyroid slows down to conserve nutrients — leading to all sorts of miserable symptoms.
+- The thyroid slows down to conserve nutrients

 When nutrients are not present and are not balanced the defenses against disease become frail.

 No nutrient acts alone in the body.

-But nutrients exist within a family of other nutrients, and balance is essential within and across these families.
+Keep in mind, nutrients exist within a family of other nutrients, and balance is essential within — and across — these families.

 To some extent, every nutrient is a cofactor for every other nutrient.

-They each interact.
-On some level, every nutrient is a “weak co-factor” with all others to help the metabolism turn food into energy.
+All nutrients interact with each other.
+On some basic level, every nutrient is a “weak co-factor” with all others to help the metabolism turn food into energy.

 But some nutrient relationships are especially important, and the term cofactor typically refers to these special relationships between nutrients.

 Supplementing one nutrient without its cofactors, or in optimal ratios, can directly result in imbalance over time.

-Most nutrients have a single most important cofactor, which might be considered its major partner nutrient.
+Most nutrients have a single most important cofactor.
+This might be considered its ‘partner’ nutrient.

 Any supplementation of one nutrient will “use up” or “drive down” its partner’s levels more than any other relationship.